rbuchs/opinion-formation/README.md

 1. In the terminal, do `git clone https://github.com/rbuchs/opinion-formation.git`

 2. If you know what a jupyter notebook is and have it installed, go directly to step 3.
-If you don't: <br>

-  2.1 Type `jupyter notebook` in the terminal.
-If it says `jupyter: command not found`, go to step 2.1.1; if some lines containing `The Jupyter Notebook is running at...` appear, go to step 2.1.2
+If you don't: type `jupyter notebook` in the terminal.
+If it says `jupyter: command not found`, go to step 2.1.; if some lines containing `The Jupyter Notebook is running at...` appear, go to step 2.2. <br>

-    2.1.1 To install the jupyter notebook first run `pip install --upgrade pip` to ensure that you have the latest pip and then run `pip install jupyter`.
+   2.1.
+To install the jupyter notebook first run `pip install --upgrade pip` to ensure that you have the latest pip and then run `pip install jupyter`.
 For more information on this installation, see https://jupyter.readthedocs.io/en/latest/install.html. <br>

-    2.1.2 You have jupyter installed and a notebook is now runing.
+   2.2.
+You have jupyter installed and a notebook is now runing.
 A window of your browser should have opened.
 If it is not the case, copy the url that poped-up in the terminal and paste it in a browser.
 Then open the file located at `/other/Tutorial.ipynb`. <br>
  3. Open a jupyter notebook and open the file located at `/other/Tutorial.ipynb`.

 ## Full test